 When preemies are hungry they could lick their lips, become restless, stick out their tongue or flutter their eyes.

-Conversely, when they have had enough they relax and their colour changes if they are light-skinned).
+Conversely, when they have had enough they relax, and their color changes if they are light-skinned).
 Some of them may change the rhythm of their nursing and they may touch the breast.

 A satisfied baby is relaxed with inactive limbs.
 The baby may turn away from your chest, lets go from breast or bottle feeding and fall asleep.

 Baby’s tend to cluster feed at times when they are experiencing rapid growth.
-Cluster feeding is characterised by showing signs of hunger more frequently than usual.
+Cluster feeding is characterized by showing signs of hunger more frequently than usual.

 This is often observed by mothers who schedule their baby feeding times at intervals (as opposed to feeding baby on demand).
 A baby who usually feeds every 3 hours may demand food every 2 hours for a span of 3 days.
-For breastfeeding mothers, it’s natures way of increasing your milk supply.
-Demanding more milk from you in response to your babies next stage of growth characterised by the need for larger quantities of milk.
+For breastfeeding mothers, it’s nature’s way of increasing your milk supply.
+Demanding more milk from you in response to your baby’s next stage of growth is characterized by the need for larger quantities of milk.
 Growth spurts can be observed at 2 days old, 3 months old, and 6- 9 months old

 How much milk does my baby need?